-2. LOAD FACTORS
+6. LOAD FACTORS

 Load Factor is the ratio of passengers on a transit vehicle compared to the number of seats, expressed as a percentage.
-A load factor above 100% indicates that not all passengers may be seated.
+A load factor above 100% indicates that not all passengers may be seated, but is still acceptable to a certain level, as vehicles were designed for seated and standing passengers.

-Rail Load Factor is defined as the ratio of passengers on the train to the number of seats available.
+Heavy Rail Load Factor is defined as the ratio of passengers on the train to the number of seats available.

-- The maximum load factor during all hours of service is 150%. - The seated capacity for a single rail car is 64. - Applying the load factor to a six-car consist, the maximum allowable load will be 576 passengers, with 384 seated.
+- The maximum load factor during all hours of service is 150%. - The seated capacity for a single heavy rail car is 64. - Applying the load factor to a six-car consist, the maximum allowable load will be 576 passengers, with 384 seated.